 Applications for admissions to the D.P.T. program are considered on a rolling basis with two application deadlines.
-Applications are considered twice a year for acceptance into the professional program.
 Application deadlines are September 15th for the early admission cycle and January 15th for the regular admission cycle.
 Consideration for early admission is reserved for those individuals that have a complete application package (including completion of all or most of the prerequisite coursework) and competitive GPA.
 Individual applications are reviewed and interviews are scheduled for competitive applicants once all materials have been received.
 It is in the applicant's best interest to complete their application, including submission of transcripts and clinical experience documentation forms, as early as possible.
 Two letters of recommendation are required as part of the application, and should be completed by the following: one from professional personnel (perferably a physical therapist) who has observed the applicant during any related volunteer or paid work, and from a previous or present instructor, academic counselor, previous or present employers.